Queens at Heart: Production and release

 The film was anonymously made, and its production date is also unknown.
 The Southeastern Pictures Corporation initially released Queens at Heart alongside the 1967 film She-Man.
 Queens at Heart has subsequently been dated to around 1965 or 1967.

 In the mid-1990s, Jenni Olson rediscovered the film after buying a 35 mm reel from a Kansas City projectionist for $75.
 An ad in the film collecting periodical The Big Reel brought it to her attention.
 Only a few prints of Queens at Heart existed, and the original negative has been lost.
 The film was digitally restored from two prints whose color had faded.
 The restoration was done by the UCLA Film and Television Archive for the Outfest Legacy Project for LGBT Film Preservation; it was completed in 2009.
-The film was the first to be deposited into the project's archive.
+The film was the first to be deposited into the project's archive and its first restoration project.
 Funding for the film's restoration was provided by Joanne Herman, as well as the Andrew J. Kuehn, Jr. Foundation and Outfest; Andrea James, Tom Letness, Dick Millais, Jenni Olson, and Kristin Pepe were also involved in the restoration.
+Olsen's copy was subsequently acquired by the Harvard Film Archive.

 The restored film screened at Outfest in 2010.
 Queens at Heart was screened at the Museum of Fine Arts, Boston in 2012 alongside two other films about early LGBT life: Mona's Candle Light (1950) and Choosing Children (1984).
 In 2019, the IFC Center in New York City played it alongside a restored version of the 1968 documentary The Queen.
 The film also appears on the video streaming platform Kanopy within the United States; it was added to its collection in 2016.
 Queens at Heart is a bonus feature on Kino Lorber's 2020 Blu-ray for The Queen.
+It is also available to watch via Vimeo.
 The UCLA Film & Television Archive uploaded Queens at Heart to YouTube in 2021.